 By train

 If you’re already in Korea, the best way of getting to Busan is by train.
-The high-speed KTX service zooms between Seoul and Busan in just 2.5 hours.
+The high-speed KTX service zooms between Seoul and Busan in just 2.5 hours, making it one of the most popular Seou day trips.
 This is the perfect route to put your Korail Pass to work.

 Like Seoul, getting around Busan is a cinch with its comprehensive public transportation system.
-The easiest way for travellers to scoot around the city is definitely by subway.
+The easiest way for travelers to scoot around the city is definitely by subway.

 Like this article?
 Share & pin it for later!